MoThom/DynaFlexCV/README.md

 # LeDyn (LeafDynamics)
 by Moritz Thom

-A collection of functions to analyse sideview videos of moving single leafs to estimate their dynamic reconfiguration.

-To use the code please download and run main.py.
+A simple program to determine the dynamics of a single leaf exposed to fluid flow To use the code please download and run ledyn.py

+This is a beta version
+More description coming soon
+Please help to improve the code